Congratulations on your acceptance and welcome to The College of New Jersey!

 - If you are starting at TCNJ in August (Fall Semester): JULY 15

-The Health Form takes time to complete and necessitates a visit to your doctor for a physical exam.
-It is important that you get started early so that you can submit the completed all health requirements by the due date and avoid the consequences of registration and housing holds.
+All new TCNJ students are required to complete pre-entrance health requirements by the due date, as listed above, as a condition of class attendance and entrance to college housing.
+Health requirements take time to complete and may require a visit to your doctor.
+It is important that you get started early so that you can complete and submit the health requirements by the due date and avoid the consequences of registration and housing holds.
 Follow these steps:

-- Add any supporting documentation (e.g., laboratory tests, chest x-ray reports) behind page 10 and staple all pages together.
+- You may upload any supporting documentation (e.g., laboratory tests, chest x-ray reports) as well.

 Many new students find that they are missing one or more of the immunizations required to attend TCNJ.
 This is why it is important to allow adequate time to obtain anything that might be missing from your records.
-If you will be unable to complete health requirements by the due date, it is important that you the student (not the parent) notify Student Health Services promptly and provide a timeline for completion of requirements.
+If you will be unable to complete health requirements by the due date, it is important that you notify Student Health Services promptly and provide a timeline for completion of requirements.
 Students can obtain missing immunizations from several medical facilities in their community including their personal health care provider’s office, urgent care center, walk-in medical clinic, or pharmacist.
-Vaccinations are also available in TCNJ Student Health Services.
-Interested students can call 609-771-2889 for more information and to schedule an appointment.
+Immunizations are also available in TCNJ Student Health Services.
+Interested students can call 609-771-2889.

 Students having trouble locating immunization records can find tips for locating these records on the Immunization Action Coalition web site.